Retirement Savings: How Much Do You Need

 Adjust Your Budget for Inflation

 All of the amounts you’ve estimated so far are in today’s dollars.
 That is, they reflect the current prices of every item.
 You’ll want to increase these amounts for inflation between now and the time you retire.
 Over long periods of time, annual inflation has averaged 3% to 3.5% though it has been a bit lower recently.
-To adjust your budget for inflation, you’ll want to multiply it by 1.03n, where n is the number of years until you retire.
+To adjust your A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
+More for inflation, you’ll want to multiply it by 1.03n, where n is the number of years until you retire.
 Don’t like exponents?
 The table below provides approximate multipliers by number of years until you plan to retire.

 Subtract Other Sources of Income